Misbah has always wanted to pursue writing as a career. She writes on different topics, She loves to do research work as well.

-The most common symptoms of gout are swelling of the joints, pain and redness of the tissues, indicating inflammation of the joints and surrounding tissues.
-At the same time, the patient may suffer from fatigue, malaise, chills, fever, headache, irritability due to malaise and difficulty moving.
+The most common symptoms of gout are swelling of the joints, pain, and redness of the tissues, showing inflammation of the joints and surrounding tissues.
+At the same time, the patient may suffer from fatigue, malaise, chills, fever, headache, irritability due to malaise, and difficulty moving.

-This is due to the fact that it is in the joints that insoluble urates are formed, which are formed due to excessive uric acid in the body, and these urates eventually damage the joints and internal organs, contribute to the development of inflammation and nodule formation.
-The amount of uric acid in the body increases due to two main reasons - increased production and impaired renal excretion.
+This is because it is in the joints that insoluble urates are formed, which are formed due to excessive uric acid in the body, and these urates eventually damage the joints and internal organs, contributing to developing inflammation and nodule formation.
+The amount of uric acid in the body increases due to two main reasons — increased production and impaired renal excretion.
 The patient may suffer from both causes at the same time.

-Frequent patients turn to doctors with a very advanced uric acid metabolism disorder, when more active treatment is needed, and irreversible joint damage and deformities are already observed.
+Frequent patients turn to doctors with a very advanced uric acid metabolism disorder when more active treatment is needed, and irreversible joint damage and deformities are already noted.

 How Gout is Diagnosed?

 Gout is diagnosed by performing blood tests, interviewing the patient, taking an interest in his diet and harmful habits, health problems of family members (an important and genetic factor), assessing the condition of the joints and the composition of the fluid in the joint.

 If urate microcrystals are observed in the synovial fluid, then a diagnosis of gout is very likely.
 The disease usually begins in older men, but it can also affect women, especially after menopause.
 Gout develops faster and easier in obese people who abuse, unhealthy food and alcohol and suffer from various chronic diseases such as arterial hypertension, diabetes, kidney failure, etc.